Claudiu-IO/uart/README.md

 # 🛰️ UART-Vault: Secure Serial Communication in Hardware

-In a world of digital whispers, how can you be sure no one is listening?
-Standard serial communication, like UART, sends data as clear as day.
-This project, **UART-Vault**, provides a simple but effective answer: a lightweight, hardware-based encryption layer for your Verilog projects.
+This project implements a secure UART (Universal Asynchronous Receiver-Transmitter) communication system in Verilog.
+It addresses the need for privacy in serial data transmission by integrating a lightweight XOR encryption layer directly into the hardware.

-This isn't just a UART module; it's a blueprint for protecting data in motion, right at the hardware level.
-Before a single bit leaves the chip, it's encrypted.
-Upon arrival, it's seamlessly decrypted.
-Our demonstration shows a perfect loopback of secret data, all handled by synthesizable Verilog code ready for an FPGA.
+The design features a complete UART loopback, where data is encrypted before being sent by the UART transmitter and then decrypted upon reception by the UART receiver.
+This entire process is handled by synthesizable Verilog, making it suitable for FPGA implementations.

-## ✨ How It Works: The Secret Handshake
+## ✨ How It Works:

 The security model is elegant in its simplicity, using a dynamic XOR cipher.